 Surgeons have to complete 4 years of medical school, plus at least 5 years of special training.
 They also have to pass a national surgical board exam.
 The one you choose should be experienced in the type of procedure you're having.

 Anesthesiologist.
-This doctor gives you medicine that makes you pain-free during surgery.
+This health care professional gives you medicine that makes you pain-free during surgery.

 Certified registered nurse anesthetist.
-He assists your anesthesiologist and monitors you before, during, and after your operation to make sure you get the right amount of pain medicine.
+They assist your anesthesiologist and monitor you before, during, and after your operation to make sure you get the right amount of pain medicine.

 Surgical tech.
-He sets up the tools your surgeon will use and makes sure they're sterile.
+They set up the tools your surgeon will use and make sure they're sterile.

 Operating room nurse.
-He helps the surgeon during your procedure.
-For instance, he may pass instruments and supplies during the operation.
+They help the surgeon during your procedure.
+For instance, they may pass instruments and supplies during the operation.

 Will I be in any pain during the operation?